 - Take your time here, especially with the more intricate areas – you don’t want to tear the vinyl.

 Place the sticker onto the desired surface and press it down firmly, working from the center outwards with a squeegee or a clean cloth.
 If there are air bubbles, try to work them out towards the edges if you can (you can always use a pin to remove any large air bubbles after).
 For best results, we advise waiting 10-15 minutes for sufficient adhesion to take place before moving on to the next step.
 Like car paintwork, the quality and longevity of a sticker are all down to the preparation.
 So go and make yourself a cuppa whilst you wait, it’ll be worth it.

 - Apply moderate pressure, especially when using a credit card – too much pressure may damage the sticker.

 - You can use a cloth and your hand to gently press the sticker into the surface around more intricate areas.

 Step 6: Ta-dah!

-Slowly peel the application tape off, at a 45 degree angle.
-Be careful not to pull the sticker off the surface.
+Slowly peel the application tape off, at a right angle or parallel to the surface.
+Be careful not to just pull the application tape upwards as you may pull the sticker off the surface.
 If the sticker pulls away from the surface then repeat the previous step.

 - Try to pull the application tape off parallel to the surface and not away from it, this will reduce the likelihood of pulling up the sticker.